bmic86/blip/README.md

 Chip-8 emulator/interpreter written in C# and Blazor.
 It is running fully on web browser using WebAssembly.

-Implementation is based on classic COSMAC VIP Chip-8 interpeter specification found in the internet.
+Implementation is based on classic COSMAC VIP Chip-8 interpeter specification found on the internet.

 ## Key mappings